 Chances are some of your friends also use the Peloton app.
 Two of my best friends and I now have a standing weekly Friday morning date where we take a class together.
 You don’t want to let your friend down, do you?

 Peloton has made it easier than ever to plan your workouts.
 Previously you could only sign up for a live ride and get a reminder to your phone.
 Now, you can create:

 - a personal schedule: complete with on-demand workouts, dates, and times you wish to take them.
 You can then add this to your personal calendar and invite friends to join you.

 - stacks: tired of staring at the screen trying to figure out what class to take next?
 You can plan stacks.
 Simply go into any on-demand class and add it to your stack.
-You can only do this on your computer, bike, or Tread.
+You can bow do this on your phone, computer, bike, or Tread.
 Now, when one class ends, you’ll automatically get reminded of your next class in the stack.

 If you want to keep track and plan out your schedule, check out the workout schedules below.
 You can find them all in the My Purse Strings shop.

 (14) Apple Watch